-I am a College Fellow in the Department of Linguistics at Harvard University.
-Previously, I was a Lecturer at Harvard and Princeton and an Adjunct Assistant Professor at Queens College at CUNY.
-My dissertation which was advised by Veneeta Dayal investigates the semantics of bare nouns in languages with and without articles, kind reference, counting, and optional classifiers together with the morpho-syntactic operations that manipulate them.
-My dissertation mainly focuses on a comparison of Turkish with English complemented by my fieldwork-based research on Farsi and Western Armenian.
+My dissertation, which was advised by Veneeta Dayal, investigates the semantics of bare nouns in languages with and without articles, kind reference, counting, and optional classifiers together with the morpho-syntactic operations that manipulate them.
+It primarily focuses on a comparison of Turkish with English complemented by my fieldwork-based research on Farsi and Western Armenian.

 The Interaction of Argument Structure, Case, Agreement, and Bare Noun Semantics in Laz [The Pazar (Atina) and Çamlıhemşin (Vica) dialects]

-2022.
+2024.
 On the (non-)optionality of the Turkish classifier tane.
-Under review in Natural Language and Linguistic Theory.
+Natural Language and Linguistic Theory.

 2023. Ömer Demirok and Yağmur Sağ.
 Are there aspectless tensed clauses in Turkish?
 Languages 8(1), 60 [invited contribution to Special Issue “Theoretical Studies on Turkic Languages”]